otroshi/edgeface/README.md

-This repository contain inference code and pretrained models to use [**EdgeFace: Efficient Face Recognition Model for Edge Devices**](https://ieeexplore.ieee.org/abstract/document/10388036/), which is the **winning entry** in *the compact track of ["EFaR 2023: Efficient Face Recognition Competition"](https://arxiv.org/abs/2308.04168v2) organised for the IEEE/IAPR International Journal of Central Banking (IJCB) 2023*.
+This repository contain inference code and pretrained models to use [**EdgeFace: Efficient Face Recognition Model for Edge Devices**](https://ieeexplore.ieee.org/abstract/document/10388036/), which is the **winning entry** in *the compact track of ["EFaR 2023: Efficient Face Recognition Competition"](https://arxiv.org/abs/2308.04168) organised at the IEEE International Joint Conference on Biometrics (IJCB) 2023*.
 For the complete source code of training and evaluation, please check the [official repository](https://gitlab.idiap.ch/bob/bob.paper.tbiom2023_edgeface).

 ![EdgeFace](assets/edgeface.png)